Ontario Steelhead Fishing: A Complete Guide

 Ontario steelhead fishing can be great in the open lakes, up the tributaries, and at the mouth of the many rivers.

-Anglers that know what triggers the steelhead to enter the rivers and where to go can be there at the right time and have days when over thirty steelhead landed are very possible.
+Anglers who know what triggers the steelhead to enter the rivers and where to go can be there at the right times and they are more likely to have days when they can land over thirty steelhead a day.

 Not only can there be huge numbers of steelhead in the rivers from October to May, but the steelhead in Ontario can also reach sizes over 25 pounds.
-My personal best steelhead was about 22 pounds and was caught in April on the Credit River.
+My best steelhead was about 24 pounds and was caught in April on the Credit River.

-Ontario steelhead fishing is good thanks to many rivers that provide good clean water for natural reproduction.
+Steelhead fishing in Ontario is good thanks to a lot of rivers that provide good clean water for natural reproduction.

 Other areas and some rivers are stocked with steelhead in the upper sections of select rivers, or they are stocked near the mouths of the rivers when the steelhead are young.

-As they grow, the fingerling steelhead will eventually migrate into to the lake where they feed heavily on baitfish and grow rapidly.
+As they grow, the fingerling steelhead will eventually migrate to the lakes where they feed heavily on baitfish and grow rapidly.

 Mature steelhead will return to the points or river where they were stocked and continue to make their way further up the rivers to the best spawning grounds.